Bra size: Underbust +4

 This method begins the same way as the underbust +0 method, where a measuring tape is pulled tight around the torso under the bust while remaining horizontal.
-If the measurement is even, 4 is added to calculate the band size.
+If the measurement (in inches) is even, 4 is added to calculate the band size.
 If it is odd, 5 is added.
 Kohl's used this method in 2013.
 The "war on plus four" was a name given to a campaign (circa 2011) against this method, with underbust +0 supporters claiming that the then-ubiquitous +4 method fails to fit a majority of women.
 Underbust +4 method generally only applies to the US and UK sizes.

 Sizing chart

-Currently, many large U.S. department stores determine band size by starting with the measurement taken underneath the bust similar to the aforementioned underbust +0 and underbust +4 methods.
+Many large U.S. department stores determine band size by starting with the measurement taken underneath the bust similar to the aforementioned underbust +0 and underbust +4 methods.
 A sizing chart or calculator then uses this measurement to determine the band size.
 Band sizes calculated using this method vary between manufacturers.